 Talk to your doctor about what immunizations you may need if you are pregnant or thinking about becoming pregnant.
 Immunizations are important in order to keep you and your baby healthy.
 Click here for additional information.

-Seasonal Influenza for Ob-Gyns
+Influenza for Ob-Gyns

 CDC issued updated recommendations for Obstetric Health Care Providers for seasonal influenza (flu)